Overview of Omega 3 Fatty Acids for OA

 Dogs specifically need EPA and DHA to decrease inflammation associated with OA.
 The most potent source of EPA and DHA is fish oil.
 Dogs cannot metabolize ALA (flaxseed, linseed or canola oil) sufficiently to be helpful for treating OA.

-Therefore, it is important that you recommend sources of EPA/DHA that can be effective.
-Omega 3s can be given in the form of fish or krill oil supplements, whole fish (anchovies, sardines), and prescription foods supplemented with fish oil.
+Therefore, it is important that you use sources of EPA/DHA that can be effective.
+Omega 3s can be given in the form of fish, krill oil, or green lipped muscle (GLM) supplements, whole fish (anchovies, sardines), and prescription foods supplemented with marine-based omega 3s.
+It is important to consider the source of omega 3s in terms of sustainability; there are concerns around harvesting krill and the impact on the ecosystem.
+CARE recommends using products that are committed to sustainable sourcing.

 What is the recommended dose of Omega 3’s?

-The recommended dose of fish oil is 75-100 mg/ kg total EPA/DHA.
+The recommended dose of fish oil is around 100 mg/ kg total EPA/DHA.
 (The dose range reported for dogs is 50-220 mg/kg, but we typically recommend staying around 100 mg/kg)

 For example, a 22.7 kg (50 lb) dog would need about 2,000 mg (2 grams) of fish oil per day.
 The maximum dose for a 50 lb dog would be 3,200 mg/ day.